Your message was sent!

 The breakthrough came in 2003 when he met an eminent Belgian professor of brewing whom by coincidence had a daughter who also needed to avoid gluten, and there began a relationship with the mutual goal of brewing a beer made from alternative grains to barley, one that would be naturally gluten and wheat free.
 After numerous trials, in May 2004 Green’s launched the UK’s first ever Alternative Grain and naturally gluten free beer; named not surprisingly ‘Discovery’.

 In 2008 the Professor established a means of extracting safely and consistently gluten from conventional beers brewed with malt.
 This created the opportunity to provide wider choice and Greens Premium Pils and Golden Ale were launched the same year, followed in 2010 by the bottle conditioned beers Dark, Amber and Blond.
-These beers continue to be brewed by Belgian craft brewers to this day, and they all have European Accreditation to be called ‘gluten free’, meaning a safe beer for Coeliacs, and choice from the largest range in the World.
+These gluten free beer continue to be brewed by Belgian craft brewers to this day, and they all have European Accreditation to be called ‘gluten free’, meaning a safe beer for Coeliacs, and choice from the largest range in the World.